1312589/Ship-Command/README.md

 ## General Ideas
 Role ideas:
 * Commander
-..*Has an overview of the entire ship and the enemy ship ..* Controls the states (moverment/attack/etc.) of the ship
+⋅⋅* Has an overview of the entire ship and the enemy ship ..* Controls the states (moverment/attack/etc.) of the ship
 * Gunner
 ..* Has higher accuracy and cool-down speeds on the ships guns